-Minneapolis hires online emissaries to dispel misinformation during trial over George Floyd’s death
+Minneapolis hires online emissaries to dispel misinformation during trial in killing of George Floyd

 The goal is to make information more accessible to communities that “do not typically follow mainstream news sources or City communications channels” or communicate in English, Casper Hill, a spokesman for the city, said in a statement.
 “It’s also an opportunity to create more two-way communication between the City and communities.”

 Tensions are high in Minneapolis, where Derek Chauvin will be the first of four former Minneapolis police officers to stand trial in Floyd’s 2020 death.
-Chauvin was identified as the officer who pinned his knee to Floyd’s neck for several minutes; some of Floyd’s last words, “I can’t breathe,” became a rallying cry among civil rights demonstrators and anti-police-brutality activists across the United States last year.
+Chauvin was identified as the officer who placed his knee on Floyd’s neck for several minutes; some of Floyd’s last words, “I can’t breathe,” became a rallying cry among civil rights demonstrators and activists protesting police brutality across the United States last year.

-Chauvin’s trial also marks the first time in Minnesota history that a White police officer will face criminal charges in the killing of a Black civilian.
+Chauvin’s trial also marks the first time in Minnesota history that a White police officer faces criminal charges in the killing of a Black civilian.

 An existing rift between Minneapolis city officials, including the police, and members of the community only widened after Floyd’s killing and left some community activists wary of the city’s plan to tap influencers and other community groups to help manage the messaging.